StilettoFiend/OpenScienceTraining/README.md

 The Open Science Training Initiative (OSTI) provides a series of lectures on topics in data management and open science, designed to sit over existing taught courses in any area of the sciences.
 All course materials carry a CC-BY licence, so you're free to take the slides (or indeed a subset of them) and modify them to suit your own requirements, as long as you provide an attribution to the original authors.

-Course materials scheduled for May 2013 release are as follows:
+Course materials scheduled for upcoming release are as follows:
 -------------------------------------------------------------------
 CORE LECTURES: